Hungary, China sign strategic cooperation agreement during Xi Jinping's visit - ExBulletin

 Hungary, China sign strategic cooperation agreement during Xi Jinping's visit

-Xi and Hungarian Prime Minister Viktor Orban held talks in the capital Budapest as part of the final leg of the Chinese leaders' five-day European tour that also took place in Serbia and France.
+Xi and Hungarian Prime Minister Viktor Orban held talks in the capital Budapest as part of the final leg of a five-day European tour by the Chinese leader that also visited Serbia and France.

-At a press briefing following the negotiations, Orban praised the continued and uninterrupted friendship between the two countries since the start of his mandate in 2010, and promised that Hungary would continue to welcome new Chinese investments.
+At a press briefing following the negotiations, Orban praised the “continuous and uninterrupted friendship” between the two countries since the start of his mandate in 2010, and promised that Hungary would continue to welcome new Chinese investments.

 Beijing has invested billions in Hungary and views the European Union member as an important anchor within the 27-member trade bloc.

 Hungary is also home to several Chinese electric vehicle battery factories and hopes to become a global hub for lithium-ion battery manufacturing.
-It undertook a rail project under Xi's Belt and Road Initiative to connect the country to the Chinese-controlled port of Piraeus in Greece. as an entry point for Chinese products to Central and Eastern Europe.
+It has undertaken a railway project – part of Mr Xi's Belt and Road initiative – to connect the country to the Chinese-controlled port of Piraeus. in Greece as an entry point for Chinese products to Central and Eastern Europe.

-On Thursday, Xi said he and Orban agreed that the Belt and Road Initiative was entirely consistent with Hungary's strategy of opening up to the East and that China supported Hungary to play a greater role within the EU in promoting Sino-European relations.
+On Thursday, Xi said he and Orban agreed that the Belt and Road Initiative “is fully in line with Hungary's strategy of opening up to the East,” and that China supported Hungary to play a greater role within the EU in promoting Sino-European relations.

 Hungarian and Chinese officials concluded a strategic partnership agreement and signed 18 other agreements and memorandums of understanding, but no major investments were announced at the press conference.